Skip to content

 my-volume /mnt/data flexfs _netdev,nofail,sse 0 0

-SSE is transparent to the application — no changes are needed beyond enabling the flag.
+SSE is transparent to the application — no changes are needed beyond setting the flag.